Pupil Premium

 Intervention

-As a school we have identified groups of children, which include those in receipt of pupil premium, who would benefit from additional academic support specifically in reading, writing and maths.
-But also those children who would benefit from additional opportunities to bring greater challenge.
-These groups are identified through pupil progress meetings each half term and the appropriate programme is identified.
-These may be through quality first teaching intervention or Teaching Assistants who have been trained for the specific interventions led.
-These may include Project X Code, Maths Catch up, Early Literacy Support, as well as bespoke programmes of work.
+As a school we have identified groups of children, which include those in receipt of pupil premium, who benefit from targeted additional academic support specifically in reading, writing and maths.
+These include children who benefit from additional opportunities be stretched further in their learning.
+These groups are identified through pupil progress and health check meetings each half term and appropriate programmes/support is identified and reviewed at these meetings.

 Additional Opportunities